 Clicking the XML link will open the XML file in the Internet browser.

-How do I download the bulk XML files for all consolidated federal Acts and regulations?
+How do I download the XML files for all consolidated federal Acts and regulations?

-The bulk XML (Extensible Markup Language) files for all consolidated federal Acts and regulations are available to download at the following address: ftp://18.104.22.168/
+The repository of XML (Extensible Markup Language) files for all consolidated federal Acts and regulations is available at the following address:

 What is the list of repealed statutes included on the main page of the Table of Public Statutes and Responsible Ministers?